lo-co/resume/README.md

-# resume
+# Resume

-Just my resume
+Code for building my resume in Latex.